 Visa to China is required for Philippine passport holders

-This is an update of a post I wrote in 2011; applying for visa to China.
+This is an update of a post I wrote in 2011 – Chinese visa for Philippine passport holders.
 I’ve been to China a few times before but since I was doing a Visa Application Series in 2011 in preparation for my RTW, I thought I’d document this too.

 I’m going back to China again, this time to Fujian, my parents’ province.
 We’re going to Xiamen, the capital city of Fujian, where my father went to school.